sh4ka/rustquant/src/content/blog/advanced-order-types-and-persistence.md

 seriesOrder: 5
 ---

-# Advanced Order Types and Event Sourcing
+# Advanced order types and event sourcing

 In the [previous article](/blog/limit-order-book/), we built a minimal limit order book implementation in Rust.
 In this article, we’ll take the next step toward a production-ready HFT engine by incorporating more complex order types and adding an event sourcing mechanism to persist the book’s state.